alisa17/server/documentation.md

 ## Background

-API for use with the "One-Shot" app project.
+API for use with the Flooki (formerly "One-Shot") app project.

 ##### The API can:
 | Task | Method | Requires authentication? |